chromium/chromium/docs/security/research/graphics/webgpu_technical_report.md

 ### Systemic Concerns

-We found many one-off vulnerabilities in WebGPU during this exercise, and we found some bugs that hinted at future problem areas.** In this document we walk through how WebGPU works and a few more concerning areas.**
+We found many one-off vulnerabilities in WebGPU during this exercise, and we found some bugs that hinted at future problem areas:

 +   **Dawn use-after-frees**: Dawn has a pattern where objects hold a raw pointer to reference counted objects, assuming a reference is held